TuloJustus/RCode_Datasets-Imputing_missing_values_in_footprint_metrics_for_wildlife_monitoring/README.md

 ## Project Overview

-This repository is associated with the research manuskript titled **"Keeping Track!: Monitoring Endangered Species with Footprint Identification Technology Enhanced by Missing Value Imputation."** The primary objective of this project is to assess the feasibility of incorporating Missing Value Imputation as a valuable data preprocessing step in the context of the established Footprint Identification Technology developed by Wildtrack ([Wildtrack Website](https://www.wildtrack.org/)).
+This repository is associated with the research manuscript titled **"Keeping Track!: Monitoring Endangered Species with Footprint Identification Technology Enhanced by Missing Value Imputation."** The primary objective of this project is to assess the feasibility of incorporating Missing Value Imputation as a valuable data preprocessing step in the context of the established Footprint Identification Technology developed by Wildtrack ([Wildtrack Website](https://www.wildtrack.org/)).
 By introducing artificial missing values into five different datasets, we aimed to explore the potential of this approach and validate our findings on a new dataset containing real missing values.

 ### The Significance of Missing Value Imputation